pcross-usgs/CWD-shiny/comb_app_v2/description_combo.md

 The tool may be cited as:

-XXXX
+Cross, PC and EA Almberg.
+2019.
+Interactive chronic wasting disease model for scenario planning.
+URL

-Source code is currently available here:
+Source code is available here:

 https://github.com/pcross-usgs/CWD-shiny